NicoPANW/Contrail_Cookbook/docs/index.md

 All traffic goes via IP FIB lookup only.

-Below we can notice that the IP FIB is populated while the MAC FIB is populated.
+Below we can notice that the IP FIB is populated while the MAC FIB is only having the local MAC@.

 ![Screenshot](img/virtual_networks/VR-L3-L3view.png)